 Featuring Ro Boddie, Robert Cuccioli, Reynaldo Piniella, Cara Ricketts, Derek Smith, and Sarin Monae West

 “The more cold fate, the more thy virtue burned”

 Sensational melodrama, overt eroticism, and splashes of wry wit color John Marston’s grimly dark Jacobean tragedy–inspired by events from Roman history.
 A dauntless princess is tested in a crucible of moral absolutes, ruthless ambition, and utter depravity.
 After her wedding night is interrupted by the onset of war, Sophonisba emerges from a series of conspiracies with heroic virtue as the “just shame of men” and multi-faceted “wonder of women.”

-A recording of that livestream will be available until 7:00 PM EST on Friday, February 3, 2022
+A VIDEO ON DEMAND of that livestream was available until Friday, February 4, 2022.

 Red Bull Theater wishes to express its gratitude to the Performers’ Unions: ACTORS’ EQUITY ASSOCIATION, AMERICAN GUILD OF MUSICAL ARTISTS, AMERICAN GUILD OF VARIETY ARTISTS, and SAG-AFTRA through Theatre Authority, Inc. for their cooperation in permitting the Artists to appear in this program.

 Massinissa | Ro Boddie

 Player 3 | Robert Cuccioli

 OBS Manager | Jessica Fornear